 The mosquitoes and initially calm water (the wind picked up around 11 AM) had almost tempted me to pull out my packraft, but I was worried about missing Chipewan Portage Campground.
 That turned out to be a non-issue, since upon arrival I found that its strip of beach was marked by a big white X for paddlers.
 It’s a nice campground, with two sites separated by enough vegetation for privacy.
 I looked around for any signs of trail for the historic portage to Chipewan and Crean Lakes, but saw none.
 Bear storage is a wooden platform with a removable metal ladder.
 I would have preferred a bear pole or cable or box, but dodgy ladder it is.

 Not long after my arrival, I encountered two women about to head into the campground and introduced myself as their neighbour.
 Not my neighbours!
 They had no reservation to camp.
-They had been dropped off by boat at Sandy Beach Campground, camped there last night and planned to walk the rest of the way to the trailhead today, but after 6.1 km they were already exhausted.
+They had gotten dropped off by boat at Sandy Beach Campground, camped there last night and planned to walk the rest of the way to the trailhead today, but after 6.1 km they were already exhausted.
 I didn’t ask how heavy their packs were, but they were carrying at least one camp chair.
 A good rule of thumb is that if you’re carrying camp chairs, you’ll need camp chairs.

 I invited them to rest in my campsite and camp there if necessary, though they wouldn’t have been very comfortable since I had the single tentsite and they would have struggled to wedge in a tent.
 When I left to collect water, I discovered that my filter wouldn’t produce more than a dribble.
 How frustrating – this is the first time I’ve ever left on a trip without testing it, and it refuses to work.
 The campsites have fire pits, so I went to collect some beach debris for building a fire.
 When I returned to the campsite, I heard some plaintive calling, ‘Help me!
 Help me!’.

 The one unfortunate thing about this campground, besides the dodgy food storage, is that you can get locked in the outhouse.
 The exterior lock on the door, which is there to keep out animals when the outhouse isn’t occupied, can slip into the locked position by itself.
 This is ominously scrawled on the lock itself, but one of the women had gotten locked in there, and I ran to free her.
-They had decided by this time to continue hiking, but before they left, I received some instant karma in the form of chlorine tablets!
+They had decided by this time to continue hiking, but before they left, I received some instant karma in the form of chlorine tablets for treating my water!
 One of the women had been carrying dozens (at least they were prepared for an extra night of camping, or doomsday), which is more than enough for my entire trip.

 I’ve always used a water filter before, and had some trepidation about how well a bandana would work for filtering out floaties.
 I was very impressed.
 The water also doesn’t taste as much like a swimming pool as I thought it would, but maybe that’s because of the absence of children’s urine.
 The mosquitoes besieged the beach around 7:00 PM and I went to bed at hiker midnight (9:00 PM).